PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 correspondence artifact are identical across extraction, with zero monitored process-tree SWAP.
 IAT-LLIE provides a 29-invocation zero-owner control.

+HARD_SWISH metadata sanitation is isolated in `hardswish_shape_sanitization.py`.
+The lowerer retains the historical private wrapper, while the module owns the invariant that HARD_SWISH output shape and signature match the input and that a fully static input receives a fully static signature.
+A valid shared `ModelIRGraphIndex` limits traversal to HARD_SWISH operators; standalone callers retain the original single list traversal.
+The pass is metadata-only and performs no topology, cleanup, layout-state, lineage, or constant-buffer mutation.

+All root models that directly contain ONNX `HardSwish` were measured before the move.
+Their production invocations were zero-update controls and all strictly sequential conversions recorded process-tree SWAP zero.
+The existing synthetic stale-metadata fixture supplies the positive ownership contract.
+Tier 1 `inference_ops15.onnx` is the fixed artifact representative: both production invocations remain zero and its float32, float16, and correspondence artifacts are byte-identical across extraction.
+This mechanical boundary must not be broadened into semantic inference without first recording a real owner and an independent regression contract.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter